haziqrahat/Was_it_Rufus/README.md

 `
 python3 check_status.py path_to_remote_repo
 `

-💁‍ ♀️Replace the path_to_remote_repo by the actual path to your local repository
+💁‍ Replace the path_to_remote_repo by the actual path to your local repository